 29. Discover the latest best Japanese cosmetics at Loft

-Loft is a chain of stores which sell a wide range of items, including some quite random things, but also they have a great selection of cosmetics, with many at a great low price.
+Loft is a chain of stores that sell a wide range of items, including some quite random things, but also, they have a great selection of cosmetics, with many at a great low price.

 Shibuya Loft is just a couple of minutes from Shibuya Station and is massive.
 It has seven floors which are full of things-which-I-want-to-buy, and of course on the second floor, if you can make it that far, you will find their brilliant cosmetics range.

 30. Explore Tokyo’s amazing fashion scene – add a few Shibuya outfits to your wardrobe!